 A rooftop deck is fundamentally different than a ground-level deck, and that extends to the materials you should use.
-Because of the extreme sun and weather exposure a rooftop deck in Washington, DC, has to endure, you and your design and build team will need to carefully think through exactly what you want to use in order to receive the best aesthetics, price point, and longevity.
+Because of the extreme sun and weather exposure a rooftop deck in Maryland and northern Virginia, has to endure, you and your design and build team will need to carefully think through exactly what you want to use in order to receive the best aesthetics, price point, and longevity.

 5 Possible Materials for Your Rooftop Deck or Rooftop Deck Replacement